Trihab/cloud-resume-challenge/gcp/README.md

 ## Domain Ownership

 I had to verify the ownership of my domain through Google Search Console.
 When you deploy a bucket with a domain name as a bucket name you need to prove that you are the owner of it.
 So I added my service account as owner of my domain to solve any issue.

+## Cloud CDN

+It seems that cloud CDN is expensive so I will use a cost effective solution.
+I will try with CloudFlare instead.
+CloudFlare has a free tier for CDN service it fits perfectly my budget :)

+## CloudFlare and GCP

+GCP expects the header to be the same the domain for static website hosting.
+To properly redirect I need to create rules within CloudFlare.
+But I will need a worker to serve content from the bucket.